NC plantation: No apology, slams mayor and other critics of Juneteenth event promo

 Historic Latta Plantation refused to apologize Saturday for a controversial program whose racist Juneteenth event description promised to tell the story of “white refugees” and defeated Confederate soldiers.

-In a lengthy post on the website of the living history museum near Charlotte, site manager Ian Campbell, who is Black, called out Charlotte Mayor Vi Lyles and other critics of the event.
+In a lengthy post on the website of the living history museum near Charlotte, site manager Ian Campbell, who noted that he is Black, called out Charlotte Mayor Vi Lyles and other critics of the event.
 The program was abruptly canceled Friday following the backlash to the event and its promotion.

 At issue was the plantation’s online and social media promotion for the $25 event, called “Kingdom Coming,” which was set to take place next Saturday, on Juneteenth.
 The holiday commemorates the emancipation of slaves in the United States.